John Hope

 He was the Orator for his graduating class in 1894, and shortly after commencement, he married Lugenia Burns.
 His philosophy when he entered the education field was to insist on higher learning for blacks to make a convincing case for social equality.
 Hope turned down an offer to teach at Tuskegee Institute and, from 1894 to 1898, instructed in Greek, Latin, and natural sciences at Roger Williams College in Nashville, TN.
 When this school became Morehouse College, Hope became its first Black president.
 W. E. B. Du Bois, with whom he had a close, lifelong friendship, shared his views.

 Other academic accomplishments included the president of Atlanta Baptist College (1906) and his 1929 appointment as president of the “new” Atlanta University.
 This consortium included Morehouse, Spelman College, and Atlanta University.
-He traveled to France, lobbying for new policies from the YMCA over the treatment of Black soldiers, the prelude to a lifelong commitment to that organization’s work.
+He traveled to France to lobby for new YMCA policies regarding the treatment of Black soldiers, the prelude to a lifelong commitment to that organization’s work.

 John Hope, a pioneer in developing outstanding graduate and professional programs for Black people, died in Atlanta in 1936.